alexfu/androidautoversion/README.md

 - `./gradlew bumpMinor`
 - `./gradlew bumpMajor`

-and your app will be updated accordingly.
+and your app version will be updated accordingly.

 # Requirements